AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/adobe-target-connection.md

 ---
 # Adobe Target connection {#adobe-target-connection}

-## Destination changelog {#changelog}

 >[!IMPORTANT]
 >
+>A current known limitation is that segments can only be exported to Adobe Target from your Experience Platform *production sandbox*.
+Activating segments from other or from multiple sandboxes is currently not supported.

+## Destination changelog {#changelog}

->With the beta release of the enhanced Adobe Target V2 destination connector, you might be seeing two Adobe Target cards in the destinations catalog.
+With the beta release of the enhanced Adobe Target V2 destination connector, you might now be seeing two Adobe Target cards in the destinations catalog.

->The Adobe Target V2 destination connector is currently in beta and only available to a select number of customers.
+The Adobe Target V2 destination connector is currently in beta and only available to a select number of customers.
 In addition to the functionality provided by the Adobe V1 card, the Target V2 connector adds a [mapping step](/help/destinations/ui/activate-profile-request-destinations.md#map-attributes) to the activation workflow, which allows you to map profile attributes to Adobe Target, enabling attribute-based same-page and next-page personalization.

 ![Image of the two Adobe Target destination cards in a side-by-side view.](/help/destinations/assets/catalog/personalization/adobe-target-connection/adobe-target-side-by-side-view.png)